PanovAlexsandr/search-engine/README.md

 a.search('D', 'all','hello')
 a.opening()
 ```
-By default, you can choose whether to open the file or not, but you can add any parameter and all files will open at once (example: ```a.opening(' ')```
+By default, you can choose whether to open the file or not, but you can add any parameter and all files will open at once (example: ```a.opening('x')```
 <br/>

 4. If you want to copy the file, then you just need to enter the command:<br/>